How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 An Introduction to Kakuro

-Kakuro looks like a crossword puzzle, but it plays a bit more like Sudoku.
-Instead of letters, players must fill the board with digits whose sums match clue numbers, rather than a crossword’s word clues.
+Kakuro puzzles look like a crossword puzzle, but they play a bit more like Sudoku.
+Instead of letters, players must fill the board with numbers whose sums match clue numbers, rather than a crossword’s word clues.

 What this guide covers: